nlpub/watasense/README.md

-# Mnogoznal
+# Watasense

-Mnogoznal is a framework for unsupervised word sense disambiguation (WSD).
+Watasense is a framework for unsupervised word sense disambiguation (WSD).
 It includes three components:

 * a Python library for WSD;
 * a Web service for WSD;